The Silent Rise Of Palladium

 Palladium is a chemical element with symbol Pd and it is quite rare.
 About 45% of all palladium mined and produced comes from Russia followed by South Africa.
 The bulk of the metal ends up in catalytic converters, which convert as much as 90% of the harmful gases in your car's exhaust.
 High end electronics use palladium also as well as some aspects of the medical field and it is also a key component of the fuel cell industry.
 Palladium is used in coins in Russia and in the last few decades we are seeing palladium jewelry.

-Since the begining of the new year, palladium has been on the rise from a low of around $478 to a high today of $731.
-That's a rise of $253 in 7 months.
-That's like a 50% rise in the price of palladium and it seems no one is noticing.
+Since the middle of last year, palladium has been on the rise from around $800 to a high today of $1800.
+That's a rise of approx. $900-$1000 in the last 18 months or so.
+That's like a 100% rise in the price of palladium and it seems very few are noticing.
 I skim the headlines of various websites daily looking for clues to anything that might be on the move in the metals and I have yet to see anything related to palladium and it's rise since the new year.
-In fact today Aug.
-11, 2016, while all eyes are on the Amazon or Facebook, the price of palladium rallied $38 from $693 up to $731.
-That's a 5% pop on the day alone.
-FYI - The all time high for palladium was $1090 back in 2002 and the low was $78 back in 1993.
+In fact today November 20, while all eyes are on the Amazon or Facebook and seeing what the Fed is going to do, the price of palladium rallied about 30 bucks from $1756 up to $1786.
+FYI - The all time high for palladium was $1821 on October 30 and the low was $78 back in 1993.

 SWC.
 Stillwater has a mine in Montana.
 If your looking for something in Canada there's either North American Palladium PDL or Eastern Platinum ELR.
 There is also Implats and Anglo Platinum which both trade on over seas exchanges.
 The largest producer of palladium is Norilsk Nickel and they trade on the Moscow exchange.